 R*Gang:

-My last Rochester band before I relocated to Virginia.
+R*Gang was my last Rochester band prior to relocating to Virginia.
 To read the whole story click on http://sweet-lou.com/favorite.htm

 VIRGINIA: